Last Updated on August 2, 2019

 Tethering of the flexor digitorum profundus secondary to fractures of the ulna occurs 2 days to 16 years after closed reduction of fractures of the shafts of the radius and ulna.

-It can be prevented by routine check of the passive range of motion after fracture reduction and repeat manipulation of the fracture when detected.
+It can be prevented by a routine check of the passive range of motion after fracture reduction and repeat manipulation of the fracture when detected.

 Surgical release may be needed in established cases.